radiocosmology/alpenhorn/doc/demo.rst

 one location where data are produced and then, later, copy data off those media once they have been transported to a data ingest site.

-To demonstrate this, we’ll use a transport device to simulate transferring data back from ``demo_storage3`` to ``demo_storage1``, as if these two nodes were unable to communicate directly over the network.
+To demonstrate this, we'll use a transport device to simulate transferring data back from ``demo_storage3`` to ``demo_storage1``, as if these two nodes were unable to communicate directly over the network.